EasonC13/EasonC13_note_use/README.md

 ## About Eason Chen

 - 🔭 I’m currently studing Learning Science, a major about Learning, at NTNU.
-- 🎓 I will graduate at 2022/6, please contact me if you have any working opportunity.
+- 🎓 I plan to graduate at 2022/6, please contact me if you have any working opportunity.
 - 💬 Feel free to ask me about anything.
 - 📫 How to reach me?
 Please visit https://eason.tw

 If you have interesting project, welcome to invite me for contribution.

-### My Development Interest:
+### Topic of Interest:
 - Research Paper Writing
 - Blockchain Application
 - NLP, AI Chatbot